jrfiedler/python-in-stata/INSTALL.md

 Add to that compiler and linker flags for Python, which can be obtained as in http://docs.python.org/3.3/extending/embedding.html#compiling-and-linking-under-unix-like-systems.

 After compiling, python_plugin.plugin and python.ado need to be put in Stata's ado path and stata.py and stata_missing.py need to be put in the Python path.
-Alternately, any or all of these files can be in the directory from which the ``python'' command is first invoked, because that directory should be in both the ado path and Python path.
+Alternately, any or all of these files can be in the directory from which the ``python`` command is first invoked, because that directory should be in both the ado path and Python path.